 As a general rule, we software developers are selfish, stubborn, and we think we know best.
-But, in spite of all this, we are passionate and we love what we do, our own work that is.
-We blame everything else that aren’t done by us (in case of something go wrong).
+But, in spite of all this, we are passionate and we love what we do (our own work that is).
+We blame everything else that isn't done by us (in case something goes wrong).

 While I have many years of experience with different Content Management Systems, (I’ve even created my own, but that’s a different story), I deal mostly with WordPress.

-No doubt, WordPress is the most popular CMS in the world.
-Hands down easiest to use, easy to install, heck, you can have your own blog/website in under 5 minutes!
+No doubt, WordPress is the most popular CMS in the world as it's hands down easiest to use and install.
+Heck, you can have your own blog/website in under 5 minutes!

 Because of its popularity, there are thousands of free or commercial themes and plugins available to suit your needs.

 However, I find most WordPress themes you find on the Internet either have too many features that you don’t need (bloats) or are so basic that they are just plain ugly.